liskin/s2putty/README.txt

 Introduction
 ------------

-This package contains a development snapshot for PuTTY for Symbian OS version 1.5.
-While most new development will go into a new 1.6 release, v1.5 will get bug fixes and minor enhancements.
-These snapshots will eventually turn into a new stable release.
+This package is a release candidate for PuTTY SSH client for Symbian OS version 1.5.1.
+Unless new issues are discovered, the same code will be used to build a final 1.5.1 release.

+Version 1.5 is considered stable, and will receive only bug fixes and minor enhancements, see "Changes" below.
+Most new development will go into a new 1.6 release, which will also contain proper support for S60 5th edition phones.

 PuTTY is distributed in two different packages, one for S60 third edition, and one for Series 80 phones.
 Make sure you use the correct